Call today to schedule a free initial consultation

 These options are possible only if a defendant has a skilled defense attorney on their side who has years of experience fighting against such judgments.
 Without one, defendants have little chance of making probation if they are found guilty of a Class X felony.

 If you are searching for such lawyers, get in touch with the law firm of Michael D. Ettinger & Associates today.
-Our three defense attorneys work with clients throughout Palos Heights, Illinois, and northeastern Illinois by giving them proactive legal counsel that can prevent future disputes.
+Our Palos Heights criminal defense attorneys work with clients throughout Palos Heights, Illinois, and northeastern Illinois by giving them proactive legal counsel that can prevent future disputes.
 Due to their excellent track record, they also get clients from Cook County and beyond, especially those who want to overcome criminal and civil cases.